Gent-Systems/gent-systems-website/kb/software-engineering/tools/windows_dev.md

 #### Packages

-* [Vintageous]: Vim emulator for Sublime Text
+* Vintageous: Vim emulator for Sublime Text
-* [SublimeLinter]: Linter framework for multiple languages in Sublime Text
+* SublimeLinter: Linter framework for multiple languages in Sublime Text
-* [Git Gutter]: Shows git diff information in side bar of file
+* Git Gutter: Shows git diff information in side bar of file
-* [All Autocomplete]: Find autocompletions in any open file
+* All Autocomplete: Find autocompletions in any open file
-* [Base16 Color Scheme]: Variety of color schemes
+* Base16 Color Scheme: Variety of color schemes

 ### Visual Studio